 Moss stitch crochet baby blanket pattern

 Looking for a simple, cozy crochet baby blanket that’s easy to make and beautifully textured?
-This moss stitch crochet baby blanket pattern uses a beginner-friendly one-row repeat to create a soft, modern fabric that’s perfect for babies.
+This moss stitch crochet baby blanket pattern uses a beginner-friendly one-row repeat to create a soft, modern fabric that’s perfect for babies, baby showers, and everyday nursery use.

 Why you’ll love this pattern

-• Soft, cozy texture that’s great for baby blankets
+- Soft, cozy texture — Perfect for baby blankets and everyday use

-• Perfect size for cribs, strollers, or tummy time
+- Versatile baby size — Great for cribs, strollers, or tummy time

 Skill level